 Accounts Payable Ledger

-Heading: when you first download the spreadsheet, where it says Enter your business name here, type in the name of your business and save the document to wherever it is you save all your documents (see computer filing system for useful tips on filing electronic documents).
+When you first download the spreadsheet, save the document to wherever it is you save all your documents (see computer filing system for useful tips on filing electronic documents).

-- Date: Enter the date that is shown on the supplier invoice
+- Date: Enter the date that is shown on the vendor invoice

-- Invoice Number: Enter the invoice number that is shown on the supplier invoice
+- Invoice Number: Enter the invoice number that is shown on the vendor invoice

 - Total Amount: Enter the total that is shown at the bottom of the invoice.